FlavScents AInsights Entry: Vanillyl Butyl Ether (CAS: 82654-98-6)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should align with general flavoring guidelines.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage is subject to general safety assessments.

 Citation hooks: FEMA; EFSA; national authority publications